alanrupp/photometry/README.md

 # Photometry
 Tools for processing and analyzing fiber photometry data.

+## Setup
+Go to [Anaconda](https://www.anaconda.com/distribution/) to download and install the Python 3.7 version for your operating system.

+Then download this directory using the clone or download button in the upper right.
+You'll need to unzip the directory to the location where you want to keep the program.
+Alternatively, you can use `git` to clone the repo with `$ git clone https://github.com/alanrupp/photometry`.

 ## Preprocessing
 `preprocess.py` downsamples the dataset to a chosen sampling frequency.
 It also normalizes the 470 data to the 405 signal, allows data filtering based on time and visual inspection of the raw data.
 Outputs a CSV with the 405-corrected data.